Sophal24/resume_ranking_ds_2023/README.md

 # README

-This is repository for resume ranking modelling.
+This is repository for resume ranking modelling and job visualization dashboard.
 Main branch name: **main**